Densmore Church board

 After serving 35 years in the USAF, Jack retired as a Lt.
 General, and then continued serving another 11 years as Senior Executive with Accenture Federal Services LLC.
 He has served on public and private boards as well as several not-for-profit organizations, including: TIERS Board Member retired, Fineview Methodist Church Board, AFCEA exec committee and board retired, Cisco Federal Board retired, EMS Technology Board retired, and is a life member of many community service organizations.
 He serves as President on the Densmore Church, Inc. Board of Trustees because of his strong belief in architecture preservation and his desire to promote the history of the Thousand Island region.

 Rhonda was born in Watertown, NY and is a life-long resident of the North Country.
 She graduated from nursing school in 1981, along with marrying her husband, Calvin, the same year.
 After their son was born, Rhonda joined Calvin in his business.
 She soon learned that she really enjoyed dealing with people.
-Rhonda also has two daughters and eight grandchildren, which is where she is most days.
+Rhonda also has two daughters and nine grandchildren, which is where she is most days.

 Since the early days, Rhonda has owned and operated over 30 businesses, start-ups and acquisitions, with many successes... most notably, as co-founder and partner in the Hi-Lite group of companies.